Jbpalmera/jb-blog-site/README.md

-## Jb Blog Site
+## JB BLOG SYSTEM
 >- Welcome to the JB Blog System! this is for evaluation task purposes only some features of this system are limited and some features is not yet implemented.

-FEATURES ALREADY IMPLEMENTED:
+FEATURES ALREADY IMPLEMENTED AND TO BE EVALUATE:
 Login verification authentication:
 Users can login with their details and be stored in the database